cabal-club/cable/wire.md

 3. `P.timestamp < now() + ONE_WEEK` (604800000 milliseconds).
 Posts that are a
    week or more into the future are discarded.

+#### 5.1.5 Keeping & Discarding Posts
+A host MAY discard any post at any time, whether in the interest of saving disk space, processing time, or not wanting to contribute to the propagate of certain content.

+However, in the interest of keeping synchronization robust and effective, it is suggested that hosts prefer to KEEP posts in the following circumstances:

+1. Posts representing channel state that are latest, second-latest, or third-latest.
+It is preferred to hold onto second-latest and third-latest in case the latest post is deleted, so there is another older, known value to fall back to.

+2. `post/text` posts newer than the oldest history for a channel of which they are a member. (e.g. Choosing to discard chat messages older than 6 months.)

+3. All `post/delete` posts.

 ### 5.2 Requests & Responses
 Requests and responses are the two types of messages in the Cable Wire